-At February 28, 2019, we had \$30.0 million in cash and cash equivalents and working capital of \$29.8 million.
-The increase in cash and working capital was a result of fully receiving the \$9.2 million Year 3 funding from South32 as well as an additional \$1.0 million for the regional exploration program discussed above.
+At May 31, 2019, we had \$25.8 million in cash and cash equivalents and working capital of \$26.0 million.
+The increase in cash was a result of fully receiving the \$9.2 million Year 3 funding from South32 as well as an additional \$1.0 million for the regional exploration program.
+The increase in working capital for the period was a result of higher accounts receivable and prepaids balances as well as a lower accounts payable balance as at May 31, 2019.
+Subsequent to the end of the second quarter, the Company received additional proceeds of approximately \$9.9 million as a result of an exercise of 6,521,740 warrants.

-We expended \$3.2 million on operating activities during the three months ended February 28, 2019 compared with \$4.3 million for operating activities for the same period in 2018.
+We expended \$7.4 million on operating activities during the six months ended May 31, 2019 compared with \$6.6 million for operating activities for the same period in 2018.
 Most cash spent on operating activities during all periods was expended on mineral property expenses, general and administrative, salaries and professional fees.

-The Company continues to fund its cash expenditures through its working capital and funding from South32.
-The Company will need to raise additional funds to support its operations and administration expenses in the future.
-Future sources of liquidity in thousands of dollars, may include debt financing, equity financing, convertible debt, exercise of options, or other means.
+The Company continues to fund its cash expenditures through its working capital.
+As the Company is not currently in production, the Company will need to raise additional funds to support its operations and administration expenses in the future.
+Future sources of liquidity may include debt financing, equity financing, convertible debt, exercise of options, or other means.
 The continued operations of the Company are dependent on its ability to obtain additional financing or to generate future cash flows.

-All cash generated from investing activities during the three months ended February 28, 2019 were from the South 32 Option Agreement funding of \$10.2 million (2018 - \$9.6 million).
-During the three months ended February 28, 2019, no cash was generated from the sale of investments (2018 - \$1.4 million) as all GMI shares were fully disposed as at August 31, 2018.
+All cash generated from investing activities during the six months ended May 31, 2019 were from the South 32 Option Agreement funding of \$10.2 million (2018 - \$9.6 million) and there were no proceeds from the sale of investments (2018 - \$2.1 million) as all GMI shares were full disposed during fiscal 2018.
+During the six months ended May 31, 2019, no cash was generated from financing activities (2018 - \$26.9 million).